The Curious Behavior of Judge Helen "Ginger" Berrigan

 Left frame: Judge Berrigan prepares to toss Mardi-Gras beads to IMG delegates (Right frame).

 In 2016, Judge Berrigan, then 68, took senior status and subsequently retired from active service, freeing her seat for a nomination.4,5 The nature of her infirmity has not been made public.
-In 2018, a confidential source inferred an unconfirmed diagnosis of senility and mental instability.
+In 2018, a confidential source cited an unconfirmed diagnosis of senility and mental instability.

 Source: YouTube.com.3 The video clip and images above are reproduced in accordance with the "fair use" provision of Title 17 U.S.C. § 107 for a non-profit educational purpose.

 - International Marketing Group, "About Us: Everything you need to know about IMG," http://www.img-corp.com/about-us.php, accessed 12/24/2016 and 04/16/2018.